Lyon: Toponymy

-The name of the locality is attested under the forms Lugdon, Luon then Lyon since the 13th century.
+The name of the city has taken the forms Lugdon, Luon, and since the 13th century, Lyon.
+The Gallic Lugdun or Lugdunon that was Latinized in Roman as Lugdunum is composed of two words.
+The first may be the name of the Celtic god Lug (in charge of order and law), or the derived word lugon, meaning "crow" (the crow being the messenger of Lug), but might also be another word lug, meaning "light".
+The second is dunos ('fortress', 'hill').
+The name thus may designate the hill of Fourvière, on which the ancient city of Lyon is founded, but could mean "hill of the god Lug", "hill of the crows" or "shining hill".

-The old Lugdun, Lugdunon, Latinized in Lugdunum is composed of two Gallic words: from Lug a Celtic god (in charge of order and law) and dunos (“fortress”, “hill”), the whole thus designating “ Lug's fortress.
-Lug is a Celtic god whose messenger is a crow.
-It would therefore be the “hill of the god Lug” or the “hill of the crows”.
-Julius Pokorny associates the first part of the word with the Indo-European radical *lūg (“dark, black, swamp”) and associates it with Ludza in Latvia, Lusatia in Germany (from Sorbian Łužica), Lužice in the Czech Republic; on this basis, it could also be compared to Luze in Franche-Comté and various hydronyms such as Louge.
-The meaning of the toponym would then be “hill” or “luminous mountain.”
+Alternatively Julius Pokorny associates the first part of the word with the Indo-European radical *lūg ('dark, black, swamp'), the basis of the toponyms Ludza in Latvia, Lusatia in Germany (from Sorbian Łužica), and several places in the Czech Republic named Lužice; it could then also be compared to Luze in Franche-Comté and various hydronyms such as Louge.

-Lugdunum therefore originally designates the hill of Fourvière, on which the ancient city of Lyon is founded.

 Further down, in the current Saint-Vincent district, was the Gallic village of Condate, probably a simple hamlet of sailors or fishermen living on the banks of the Saône.
-Condate is a Gallic word meaning confluence, which gave its name to the Confluence district.
+Condate is a Gallic word meaning "confluence", from which the Confluence district gets its name.

-The city, in Roman times, was called Caput Galliæ, "capital of the Gauls" (see Ancient Lyon).
-As a homage to this title, the Archbishop of Lyon is still called the Primate of Gaul.
+In Roman times the city was called Caput Galliae, meaning "capital of the Gauls".
+As an homage to this title, the Archbishop of Lyon is still called the Primate of Gaul.

-During the revolutionary period, Lyon found itself baptized Commune-Affranchie on 12 October 1793 by a decree of the Convention Nationale.
+During the revolutionary period, Lyon was renamed Commune-Affranchie ("Emancipated Commune") on 12 October 1793 by a decree of the Convention Nationale.
 It resumed its name in 1794, after the end of the Terror.